asyncapi/website/pages/docs/tutorials/kafka/managing-schemas-using-schema-registry.md

 ---
 title: Managing schemas using Schema Registry
-description: The guide explains how you can manage schemas using Schema Registry.
+description: The tutorial explains how you can manage schemas using Schema Registry.
 weight: 50
 ---